justingrant1/heritagebox-memories-digitized/AIRTABLE_SETUP.md

 ## What Gets Saved to Airtable

-For each order, the following information is automatically saved:
+For each order, the following information is automatically saved with detailed breakdown:

 ### Customer Information:
 - Full name, first name, last name